cozy/cozy-ui/react/Icon/Readme.md

 as your custom icons.

-⚠️ When using `Icon`, you can either give a React component or use the identifier of an already loaded one. `cozy-ui` ships with built-in icons that you can include via `Sprite`.
+⚠️ When using `Icon`, you can either give a React component or use the identifier of an already loaded one. `cozy-ui` is shipped with built-in icons, containing Illustrations and SVGr Icons that you can include via `Sprite`.
 See the example below for how to include `Sprite`.
 `Sprite` can for example be included in the main `Layout` of your application.